tanvir-git/odoo-documentation/content/applications/finance/expenses.rst

 ================================

 If expenses are tracked on customer projects, expenses can be automatically charged back to the customer.
-This is done by creating an Expense Report, then creating a Sales Order with the expensed items on it.
-Then, managers approve the Expense Report, and the accounting department posts the journal entries.
+This is done by creating an expense report, then creating a sales order with the expensed items on it.
+Then, managers approve the expense report, and the accounting department posts the journal entries.
 Finally, the customer is invoiced.

 Setup